-Important Dates for the lascenby family
+Early History of the lascenby family

 This web page shows only a small excerpt of our lascenby research.
 Another 58 words (4 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early lascenby History in all our PDF Extended History products and printed products wherever possible.

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name lascenby has undergone many spelling variations, including Lazenby, Lazinby, Lasynbi, Laysynby, Lasinby and many more.